dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 for auto-complete.
         * It should prompt for a file name; enter the name of the .tsv data file (including `.tsv`).
             * If there are no errors and it displays a Menu, then you should be good to go!
 The program is now running, and you should be able to analyze and visualize the data!
+            * If the input file is invalid, it should print `INVALID INPUT FILE.` and halt the program.
+Make sure to enter the file name/path exactly as it is.
         * Note: For info on how to end/restart the program, see above in **Description**, under **Quit**.
     * Note: You may put the .tsv file in a different location than the .jar file, though it